Its-MidNight/Teledraw/README.md

 //#define TFT_RST  -1     // Set TFT_RST to -1 if the display RESET is connected to NodeMCU RST or 3.3V
 ```

-Or you can download the `User_Setup.h` from the repository and replace yours in the directory.
+Or you can download the `User_Setup.h` from the repository and replace yours.

 Assembly
 ---